Summarize this with

 Is it allowed to answer app reviews with AI?

-Yes, as long as the reply is personalized, relevant, and complies with the Apple App Review Guidelines and the Google Play Developer Program Policies.
-What is not allowed is copy-paste template spam or replies that do not address the specific review content.
-That is why brand voice training and sentiment-based generation, instead of static templates, are the standard by which modern tools should be judged.
+Yes, as long as the reply is personalized and relevant and complies with the Apple App Review Guidelines and the Google Play Developer Program Policies respectively.
+What is not allowed: copy-paste template spam or replies that don't address the specific review content.
+That's why brand voice training and sentiment-based generation (instead of static templates) are the standard against which modern tools should be measured.

 What does replying to every app review actually achieve?

-Google Play Console data show an average rating lift of +0.7 stars per answered negative review (Google Play Console, 2024).
-In the peer-reviewed ACM study by Hassan et al. (2018), 4.4% of users increased their rating after a developer response, compared to 0.7% without a reply.
+The Google Play Console data shows an average rating lift of +0.7 stars per answered negative review (Google Play Console, 2024).
+In the peer-reviewed ACM study by Hassan et al. (2018), 4.4% of users raised their rating after a developer response, compared with 0.7% without a reply.
 That is a sixfold higher upgrade rate.
-Multiplied across hundreds of reviews, this moves the average noticeably, and precisely in the range (4.0 → 4.2 stars) where Apple and Google feature apps more prominently.
+Multiplied across hundreds of reviews, the average shifts visibly, and precisely within the range (4.0 → 4.2 stars) where Apple and Google feature apps more prominently.

 Aren't my App Store Connect and Google Play Console enough?

-For small publishers under 50 reviews per month: yes.
-From around 100 reviews per month in multiple languages the process becomes shaky manually, especially because none of the official platforms include sentiment tagging, auto-translation or brand-voice AI.
-By the time social comments, paid ads comments and app reviews need to be managed in parallel, the argument "we do it in the native tool" completely falls apart.
-You can find details about the threshold in the article When do you need comment automation.
+For small publishers under 50 reviews / month: yes.
+From around 100 reviews / month in multiple languages, the process gets shaky to handle manually, above all because none of the official platforms come with sentiment tagging, auto-translation or brand voice AI.
+At the latest when social comments, paid ads comments and app reviews all have to be managed in parallel, the argument "we'll just do it in the native tool“ fizzles out completely.
+You'll find details on the threshold in the post When do you need comment automation.

 Conclusion: One dashboard, two stores, no more context switches